ABOUT US

 Producer

 Emily Beach has been involved in the film industry since 2006 and is dedicated to creating stories that matter and that resonate with under-served film audiences.
-She has produced several feature films including “Between The Miles” and “Nathan’s Kingdom”.
-“Between The Miles” Premiered at the Big Island Film Festival.
-After winning many festival awards, “Nathan’s Kingdom” can be seen on Amazon Prime Video.
-Ms. Beach has also produced several short films and prides herself on making quality films that stretch production dollars as far as possible.
+She has produced several films.
+Her feature films including “Between The Miles”, "Stone Fruit", and “Nathan’s Kingdom”.
+After winning many festival awards, “Nathan’s Kingdom” can now be seen on Amazon Prime Video, Apple TV, YouTube, and other streaming channels.
+"Stone Fruit" can be viewed through the Amazon Prime Video and Apple TV streaming channels.

 Ms. Beach received a B.A. in Communication Studies from California State University, Long Beach.
 Upon completion of her formal education and as an alternative to a traditional film school, Emily immersed herself in the local filmmaking community.
 She initiated this experience by interning in casting offices, and quickly accepted an internship at an indie film collaborative called Filmmakers Alliance.
 This organization has been the formative foundation of her career as a filmmaker and more specifically, as a producer.